ajdesh2000/MLProject/Files to Submit/README.txt

 Instructions on how to train and test the three models.
 The resultant models after training however, are already present in the directories.

+NOTE: env.render() has been commented out in all 3 test files to make testing easer.
+It can be uncommented in case one wishes to render the tests.

 TASK1

 Training the model: